 Ingredients You Need

-To make this recipe, you need:
+To make this Boiled Broccoli recipe, you need:

-• Broccoli, either heads, crowns, or precut florets
+• Broccoli: Either heads, crowns, or precut florets.

-TIP: If serving this to a baby, you can omit the salt on their portion.
+• Salt (optional): Added for taste.
+If serving this to a baby, you can omit the salt on their portion.

 Step-by-Step Instructions

-1. If you’re starting with broccoli crowns or heads, cut it into florets.
+Step 1.
+If you’re starting with broccoli crowns or heads, cut it into florets.
 (You can slice up the stem if you’d like, or discard it.)

-2. Add to a pot with water.
+Step 2.
+Add to a pot with water.

-3. Cook until just soft.
+Step 3.
+Cook until just soft.

-4. Drain and toss with butter and salt.
+Step 4.
+Drain and toss with butter and salt.

 TIP: This really is best when it’s not overcooked, so check it on the shorter end of the cooking time to help prevent that.